 (with Martin Kohls) A finite separating set for Daigle and Freudenburg's counterexample to Hilbert's fourteenth problem, Comm.
 Algebra , 38(11) (2010) 3987-3992, also on the arxiv.

 (with Andreas Maurischat) On the finite generation of additive group invariants in positive characteristic, J. Algebra 324 (8) (2010) 1952-1963, also on the arxiv.

 Separating Invariants and Finite Reflection Groups, Adv.
 Math.
 221 (6) (2009) 1979-1989, also on the arxiv.

-In 2018-2019 I will be teaching a third year module on Galois theory in the Autumn and then a fourth year module on Algebraic groups.
+In 2018-2019 I am teaching a third year module on Galois theory in the Autumn, and then a fourth year module on Algebraic groups in the Spring.

 In the Michaelmas 2014 term, in Durham, I taught the second year module on Codes (this was the first term of both Codes and Actuarial Mathematics II and Codes and Geometric Topology II).